 How does Corsair iCue work?

 Much like Razer Synapse, Corsair’s iCue app is your one-stop shop for every Corsair device you own.
-Whether you want to change the color of the LEDs in your RGB ram, or the sensitivity in your mouse, or the EQ in a headset, iCue is the place to do it.
+Whether you want to change the color of the LEDs in your RGB RAM, the sensitivity in your mouse, or the EQ in a headset, iCue is the place to do it.

-For headsets in the Corsair Void, Virtuoso, and HS lines, iCue will let you turn on surround sound (when applicable), as well as adjust EQ preset options, microphone settings, and RGB lighting options.
+For headsets in the Corsair Void, Virtuoso, and HS lines, iCue will let you turn on surround sound (when applicable) and adjust EQ preset options, microphone settings, and RGB lighting options.
 The features available vary by headset, but they all depend on iCue.

 Is Logitech G Hub any good?

 G Hub is the successor to Logitech’s truly awful Gaming Software app.
-This time around, Logitech presents you with a stripped back, centralized app for all Logitech gaming hardware connected to your PC.
-It’s laid out simply, and is robust for most devices.
-The firmware update function is a little finicky, again, device dependent, but G Hub generally doesn’t have issues connecting promptly with devices on PC.
+This time around, Logitech presents you with a stripped-back, centralized app for all Logitech gaming hardware connected to your PC.
+It’s laid out simply and is robust for most devices.
+The firmware update function is a little finicky, again device-dependent, but G Hub generally doesn’t have issues connecting promptly with devices on the PC.

 Most Logitech gaming headsets offer the standard array of features through G Hub, like virtual surround sound, EQ profiles, and mic monitoring.
 However, newer gaming headsets like the Logitech G733 and Logitech G Pro X also benefit from the company’s relatively recent purchase of microphone company Blue.
 Blue Vo!ce is a suite of microphone options that genuinely improves audio quality and allows for a great deal of microphone customization.
 It’s arguably the only gaming app that really brings something additive to the table.

-There’s a mobile version of G Hub, compatible with gaming headsets that support Bluetooth like the Astro A30.
-In it you can change headset EQ, adjust microphone settings and more.
-It’s not a universal thing, though—typically a Logitech or Astro gaming headset that uses the mobile app won’t be compatible with the desktop version.
+The mobile version of G Hub is now compatible with some Bluetooth-enabled headsets like the Astro A30, though support is still limited to specific devices.
+In it, you can change headset EQ, adjust microphone settings, and more.
+It’s not universal, though—typically, a Logitech or Astro gaming headset that uses the mobile app won’t be compatible with the desktop version.

 SteelSeries apps are easy to use

-However, SteelSeries has started transitioning towards its newest software: GG.
-Debuting with the SteelSeries Arctis 7+, SteelSeries GG is the company’s new one-stop shop for organizing your gaming devices, managing audio channels, and access features for the newest SteelSeries headsets.
-For audio, GG brings SteelSeries Sonar, its next generation EQ and audio feature suite.
+SteelSeries has fully transitioned to the GG software suite, replacing the older Engine app for most peripherals.
+Debuting with the SteelSeries Arctis 7+, SteelSeries GG is the company’s new one-stop shop for organizing gaming devices, managing audio channels, and accessing features for the newest SteelSeries headsets.
+For audio, GG brings SteelSeries Sonar, its next-generation EQ and audio feature suite.

-Turtle Beach Audio Hub is for mobile and desktop use (kind of)
+Turtle Beach Swarm II is for mobile and desktop use

 ROCCAT Swarm is a bit of a mess